liusihang/ViOTUcluster/README.md

 ______
 ## Important updates

+- Version 0.5.7.2: Added the `--save-sambamba-intermediate` flag (also available in `ViOTUcluster_AllinOne`) so you can keep Sambamba view BAMs when troubleshooting heavy IO pressure.
 - Version 0.5.5: Added three concurrency controls options,`--max-prediction-tasks (-P)`, `--tpm-tasks (-T)`, `--assemble-jobs (-A)`, which could help to limit the over memory usage.

 ## Prerequisites